 Customization options: The plugin should allow you to customize the heatmap display, including the color scale, data overlays, and the ability to track specific elements on your site.

-Accuracy: The plugin should accurately track and display data, so you can rely on the information it provides.
+Accuracy: The plugin should track and display data accurately so you can rely on the information it provides.

-Ease of integration: The plugin should be easy to install and integrate with your site, without requiring a lot of technical knowledge.
+Ease of integration: The plugin should be easy to install and integrate with your site without requiring much technical knowledge.

-Support and updates: The plugin should be regularly updated and supported by the developer, so you can receive help if you encounter any issues.
+Support and updates: The developer should regularly update and support the plugin so you can receive help if you encounter any issues.

 Data privacy: The plugin should respect user privacy and comply with data protection regulations like GDPR.